MIT-LCP/license-and-dua/drafts/DataLicense-v1.4.0.md

-The MIT Laboratory for Computational Physiology (MIT-LCP) wishes to make data available for research and educational purposes to qualified requestors, but only if the data is used and protected in accordance with the terms and conditions stated in this License
+The MIT Laboratory for Computational Physiology (MIT-LCP) wishes to make data available for research and educational purposes to qualified requestors, but only if the data are used and protected in accordance with the terms and conditions stated in this License

 It is hereby agreed between the data requestor, hereinafter referred to